youngwookim/awesome-hadoop/README.md

 * [Big-Bench](https://github.com/intel-hadoop/Big-Bench)
 * [hive-benchmarks](https://github.com/yhuai/hive-benchmarks)
 * [hive-testbench](https://github.com/cartershanklin/hive-testbench) - Testbench for experimenting with Apache Hive at any data scale.
+* [YCSB](https://github.com/brianfrankcooper/YCSB) - The Yahoo!
+Cloud Serving Benchmark (YCSB) is an open-source specification and program suite for evaluating retrieval and maintenance capabilities of computer programs.
+It is often used to compare relative performance of NoSQL database management systems.

 ## Machine learning and Big Data analytics